sganis/statwalker/doc/white_paper.md

 ### Closing

-Statwalker’s strength is its **tight contracts** and **modularity**.
+Dutopia’s strength is its **tight contracts** and **modularity**.
 Walk is ruthlessly fast; Resolve makes CSVs pleasant for BI; Aggregate compacts oceans of files into meaningful per-folder/user/age slices; Serve answers queries in memory; and the Svelte SPA makes the result obvious and actionable.

 Publish this white paper alongside the binaries, and you give users everything they need to trust the numbers, wire up dashboards, and scale confidently.